USB Ultra Infrared Receiver to remote

 EEPROM to compare it.

-USB infrared receiver guidance, since Atmel changed some special Fuse bits which prevents a programming
+infrared receiver guidance, since Atmel changed some special Fuse bits which

 of the firmware with conventional ISP prommer (ISP = in system prommer).